cabintech/FXCoreMP/why.md

 complex projects with shared common code.
 The `$include` mechanism is simple and familiar to many programmers.
-5. FXCoreMP provides a means for conditional inclusion/exclusion of code depending on values passed in on the command line or from `$set1` statements.
+5. FXCoreMP provides a means for conditional inclusion/exclusion of code depending on values passed in on the command line or from `$set` statements.
 This makes it easy to support different build scenarios (debug/test/prod) or control inclusion of optional features or experimental code.

 For simple substitution, FXCoreMP and the FXCore assembler .equ statements differ in the syntax